MelihCelik00/MelihCelik00/README.md

 <img src="https://media.giphy.com/media/X5TVGmA2mpfmo/giphy.gif" width="90px"></h2>

 Hello everyone, I'm Melih.
-I am a software developer from Turkey.
-I am Geomatics Engineering Student at Istanbul Technical University.
+I'm a software developer from Turkey.
+I'm Geomatics Engineering Student at Istanbul Technical University.
 I love working on Robotics and Game Development.
 I love to code with Python, C# and C++.

 **Summary about me:**

-- 🔭 I’m currently working on a Hyper Casual Games with Unity.
+- 🔭 I’m currently working on Hyper Casual Games with Unity.
 - 🌱 I’m currently learning C++(to get better at it) and Game Development.
 - 💬 Ask me about anything you think that I can answer.
 - 📫 How to reach me: You can reach me via email: melihsafa.c@gmail.com